-Lymph nodes are present in virtually every part of the body.
+Lymph nodes are present in almost every part of the body.
 They are more prominent in some areas than others.
-As part of the immune system, they keep our bodies healthy and safe when disease-causing entities invade the body.
+As part of the immune system, they keep our bodies healthy and safe from disease-causing organisms.

 However, they become swollen and more conspicuous during active infection or disease, sometimes obvious to yourself and everyone else.
 An inflammation of a lymph node is called lymphadenitis.